Ovens, County Cork: Amenities

 Ovens remains a largely rural area, though urban Éire Óg is the local parish hurling and Gaelic football club.
 Agriculture remains the dominant local industry, though companies such as EMC Corporation and John A. Wood Ltd. provide employment to locals and those in the greater Cork area.

 There is one primary school, Ovens National School, and the local Roman Catholic parish is the Ovens / Farran parish.

+Based on Pobal's "Deprivation Index Scores", one of Oven's two electoral divisions was among the most affluent in Ireland as of 2022.